-Janet Jones of Anglesea, has her own cancer story.
-As someone who has faced three separate battles with cancer over a period of 33 years, Janet is passionate about identifying causes for cancer and why some human cells become cancerous.
+Janet Jones of Anglesea, was someone who faced three separate battles with cancer over a period of 33 years, Janet was passionate about identifying causes for cancer and why some human cells become cancerous.

 While undergoing treatment in late 2020, Janet came up with the idea is encouraging people to put on their runners, by establishing the Lighthouse Classic event to shed new light on what causes cancer and how it can be treated more effectively.

 “I’ve managed to conquer two different cancers on two different occasions and will fight it again a third time.
 But the Lighthouse Classic is not just about my cancer, it’s about trying to raise funds so we can find out why people get cancer, how we can stop it and how we can improve the treatment,”